 - Keep your modding project!
 If a new BP release comes and you want to take advantage of new features, you can re-import the latest BPResources package, update your asset (don’t need to start from scratch), and Rebuild your AssetBundle.
 That’s it!

 - Scopes are done very simply: Carve a hole through your scope.
 Then put a one-sided mesh facing frontward for glass, and cross-hairs mesh on the inside facing backwards.

 - If your models scale is wrong or you cannot move it around in the World Builder check your Mesh import options and adjust them similar to below (tweak scale until it’s correct for your mesh).

 Clothing Modding (Credit to TheUnishark)

 First of all, import BPResources into Unity and locate the Character.fbx file in Character/Export/.
 After opening the file in Maya, Blender or any other 3D Editor, either create your own model or use an existing mesh as your clothing basis.
-Make sure your bone weights are correctly set (mesh vertices mapped correctly to skeleton bones while T-posed).
+Make sure your bone weights are correctly set in Maya or Blender (mesh vertices mapped correctly to skeleton bones while T-posed).